-As you can see it isn’t a crazy amount of protein you will need for your day but it will take a bit of planning to ensure you have enough with you for the days out of town along with being able to last.
+As you can see above, it isn’t a crazy amount of protein you need for your health each day, but it will take good food choices and planning to ensure you have enough with you for multiple days out on the trail allowing you to be able to last.

-We will now tackle your energy as proteins can help you rebuild your body as it takes abuse non-stop but you will need energy to make it through days of bigger miles, especially if you have a very low body fat to start.
+We will now tackle your energy needs as proteins can help you rebuild your body as it takes abuse non-stop but you will need a good balance in foods that also provide energy to make it through days of bigger miles.

 Daily Energy Needs for a Thru Hiker

-The next thing after your protein needs will be to provide enough energy to your body to power you through the good and bad days, the sun and the rain, and also maybe snow!
+The next thing you have to think about after protein will be in planning ahead to provide enough raw energy to your body to power you through the good and bad days, the sun and the rain, and also maybe snow!

-This is a toss up and while carbohydrate offers a small punch with 4 calories per gram you could expand your options by choosing a higher fat content food as fat contains 9 calories per gram making it the BEST possible energy source.
+While carbohydrate offers a small powerful punch with four calories per gram you could expand your options by choosing fats as they contain nine calories per gram, this makes fat one of the best possible macros for energy.

-You will be burning through somewhere in the range of 2500 to 5000 calories on average depending on the terrain and distance you are covering each day, and you need to replenish this consistently or face tanking.
+Then depending on the terrain and distance, you are covering each day you can face an energy crisis, meaning you need to replenish the calories consistently or face tanking.

-What are Micronutrients and What Role They Play
+What are Micronutrients: What Role Do They Play

-These are the smaller nutrients that make up the additional needs of your body for your overall health, while many focus on the macronutrients and Electrolytes your micronutrient intake should be a focus on a long physicals duration workout like hiking.
+These are the smaller nutrients, or micronutrients, that make up the additional needs of your body for your overall health.

 - Vitamin B1 (thiamine): Helps convert nutrients into energy